Notification of Managers’ transactions

 NTG Nordic Transport Group A/S (“NTG”) hereby announces in accordance with section 19 of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (the “Market Abuse Regulation”), to have received the following notifications from persons discharging managerial responsibilities in NTG:

-H5H A/S (a company closely associated to Jørgen Hansen) has on 23 November 2020 bought 7,054 shares in NTG of nominally DKK 20 each at a price of DKK 181.2877 per share.
+Ulrik Ross Petersen has on 25 November 2020 bought 5,400 shares in NTG of nominally DKK 20 each at a price of DKK 185.52986 per share.
 Reference is made to the attached notification.

 Additional information